 e.g. design according to seismic acceleration factor Ss of 1.24 and S1 of 0.56 - as per use in Haiti according to US earthquake codes ASCE 7-02

-- Versatility in design for ability to allow adequate airflow for natural ventilation in hot and humid climates
+- Versatility in design to allow adequate airflow for natural ventilation in hot climates is critical

 - Must demonstrate that the structure is reusable (i.e. can be redeployed for another disaster).

-- Must be upgradeable to something more permanent by the shelter users, using local materials, techniques, and skills
+- Must be upgradeable to something more permanent by the shelter users, using local materials, techniques, and skills, as per transitional features mentioned above

 - Allow for grouping of structures for expansion or use for purposes other than habitation